oemof/tespy/docs/tutorials_examples/tutorial_pygmo_optimization.rst

 optimal fresh steam temperature and pressure to reduce exhaust steam water content, or the optimization of extraction pressures to maximize cycle efficiency and many more.
-In case of a rather simple power plant topology the task of finding optimized values for e.g. extraction pressures is still managable without any optimization tool.
+In case of a rather simple power plant topologies the task of finding optimized values for e.g. extraction pressures is still managable without any optimization tool.
 As the topology becomes more complexe and boundary conditions come into play the usage of additional tools is recommended.